 Sensilla numbers

 We used linear mixed models in the R package lme4 (Bates et al. 2019) to test for differences in the numbers of sensilla types (i-iii).
 For all models outlined below, the response variable was total sensilla counted, either i) olfactory plates, total across 3 quadrats for each segment per individual; ii) olfactory hairs, total across 3 quadrats for each segment per individual; or iii) temperature/humidity pores, total across each segment per individual.
+We consider the unit of replication (N) to be a single bee.
+We did not measure more than one antenna from each bee, but we did measure 2 segments per antenna.
+As such, Individual was fitted as a random effect in all models.
 The package DHARMa was used to determine the most appropriate error structure for all models (Gaussian) and to interpret residual plots for lack of fit (Hartig, 2020).

 Region, development site and social phenotype